New insights from the flavor dependence of quark transverse momentum distributions in the pion: Introduction

 In this paper, we update our previous work of Ref.~\cite{Cerutti:2022lmb} in two important ways: i) we perform a more comprehensive analysis of the uncertainty in the results by propagating the theoretical error from the full Monte Carlo set of input PDFs; ii) for the first time, we investigate the differences among transverse-momentum distributions of different quark flavors inside the pion.
 We analyze all available data for the DY lepton-pair production in $\pi^-$-nucleus collisions.
+For proton–proton collisions, DY data are known to have only weak sensitivity to flavor differences between the annihilating quark–antiquark pairs.
+However, for pion-proton collisions the situation is different because antiquarks can be valence quarks in the pion.
 The cross section differential in the lepton-pair transverse momentum involves the convolution of an unpolarized quark TMD PDF in $\pi^-$ and of an unpolarized quark TMD PDF in the proton.
 For the latter, we use the recent result of the MAP collaboration~\cite{Bacchetta:2024qre} where the flavor dependence of proton TMD PDFs is also considered.
 We consistently use the same universal Collins--Soper evolution kernel for both pion and proton TMD PDFs.